heshanm27/surgeglobalassignment/README.md

 Internship Assignment For the Surge Global

 **Project Discription**<br/>
 In this project, users can enter, delete, edit, and search for notes.
 Also, the admin user can get details about each user's , search for each user.
-In this project, both the frontend and backend are created using Mern Stack technologies.
+In this project, both the frontend and server are created using Mern Stack technologies.
 For authentication, use a jwt token.
-In front-end management, this project uses the Redux state management library.
+In front-end management, this project uses the Redux state management library,Nodemailer package use for send emails.

-Backend : Node.Js,ExpressJs<br/>
+server : Node.Js,ExpressJs<br/>
 Frontend : React.js<br/>
 Database : MongoDB<br/>